Real-normalized differentials: limits on stable curves: Limits of solutions of the Kirchhoff problem

 Consider the graph $\Gamma'$ obtained from $\Gamma$ by cutting the edge $e_0$ and attaching to the vertices $v(e_0)$ and $v(-e_0)$ new legs with inflows $c_{e_0}$ and $c_{-e_0}$, respectively.
 The solution of the force Kirchhoff problem on $\Gamma$ restricted to all edges of $\Gamma'$ coincides with the solution $\tilde c_e$ of the general Kirchhoff problem on $\Gamma'$ with the same force as before on all cycles that did not pass through $e_0$, and with these inflows in the two new legs.
 Since the general Kirchhoff problem is the linear combination of the flow and force Kirchhoff problems, we can write $\tilde c_e=c_e'+c_e''$, where $c_e'$ and $c_e''$ are the solutions of the corresponding flow and force problems.
 For $c_e'$ we can use the previous lemma, while for $c_e''$ we use the inductive assumption, obtaining respectively the bounds

-Combining these estimates with~\eqref{e1} implies the needed bound~\eqref{C-bound1}. \end{proof} \begin{rem} We note that as resistances $\rho_{|e|}$ go to infinity, the bound for solutions of the force problem goes to zero, which implies that for the general Kirchhoff problem the limit of solutions is given by the solutions to the corresponding flow Kirchhoff problem --- which is why only the solution to the flow Kirchhoff problem appears in our statement of theorem~\ref{thm:limits} on limits of RN differentials, while the force Kirchhoff problem is used to construct the RN differential explicitly in plumbing coordinates, in section~\ref{sec:RNplumbing}, essentially as corrections to the solution of the flow Kirchhoff problem. \end{rem} \begin{rem} If $\uc$ is the solution of the flow Kirchhoff problem, then every vertex $v$ can be assigned a voltage potential $V_v\in\RR$ such that Ohm's law $V_{v(e)}=V_{v(-e)}+c_e\rho_{|e|}$ holds for any edge $e$.
+Combining these estimates with~\eqref{e1} implies the needed bound~\eqref{C-bound1}. \end{proof} \begin{rem} We note that as resistances $\rho_{|e|}$ go to infinity, the bound for solutions of the force problem goes to zero, which implies that for the general Kirchhoff problem the limit of solutions is given by the solutions to the corresponding flow Kirchhoff problem.
+This explains why only the solution of the flow Kirchhoff problem appears in our statement of theorem~\ref{thm:limits} on limits of RN differentials, while the force Kirchhoff problem is used to construct the RN differential explicitly in plumbing coordinates, in section~\ref{sec:RNplumbing}, essentially as corrections to the solution of the flow Kirchhoff problem. \end{rem} \begin{rem} If $\uc$ is the solution of the flow Kirchhoff problem, then every vertex $v$ can be assigned a voltage potential $V_v\in\RR$ such that Ohm's law $V_{v(e)}=V_{v(-e)}+c_e\rho_{|e|}$ holds for any edge $e$.
 The voltage potential on a connected graph is unique up to a global additive constant, while its existence is equivalent to condition (2) of the Kirchhoff problem.
 The voltage potential then induces a full (non-strict) order on the vertices of the graph, which it is natural to call the chronological order (motivated by construction of operator quantization of bosonic string in~\cite{kr-nov}).

 This order is very different then the one considered in~\cite{strata} and the order of vanishing stratification that we introduce in definition~\ref{df:jetconv} below.
-The chronological order is a weak full order on the set $C^{(0)}$ of non-null irreducible components --- i.e.~on what would be the set of top level components in the terminology of~\cite{strata}; it only appears in our RN setup, when all the currents are real. \end{rem}
+The chronological order is a weak full order on the set $C^{(0)}$ of non-null irreducible components --- i.e.~on what would be the set of top level components in the terminology of~\cite{strata}.
+The chronological ordering is only present in our RN setup, when all the currents are real. \end{rem}